 Businesses with multiple partners also use bridge loans when one of the equity partners wants to leave.
 The rest of the partners can take out a bridge loan to buy out the partner who’s leaving.
 Then the firm can pay off the bridge loan when a new partner buys in.

-If you’re interested in learning more about bridge lending, call us here at Bankers South, where we can work together to see if it’s right for your needs.
+If you’re interested in learning more about bridge lending, call us here at AgAmerica Lending, where we can work together to see if it’s right for your needs.